Which 1app smart control mode should you use?

 A simpler home-first mode.
 It prioritises running the home from your own solar and battery first, minimises grid dependence, and avoids optimiser-led battery export.

-Manual Control
+Time-based Control

 Does this sound like your home?